HEERA ALAYA

 [Laughter] Thank you.

-Does an artist have to develop personally to develop artistically, or does growth occur concurrently?
+Does an artist need to evolve personally to grow artistically, or do these forms of growth occur simultaneously?

 It [growth] is parallel.
 When I look back at my earliest works, I am horrified.
 At some level, I can see the angst of a 20-year-old and the confusion of a 30-year-old.
 Choreographers cannot separate their emotional and subconscious worlds from their work—it parallels the human experience.
-So where you are, what your emotional age is will be reflected in the emoting.
+So where you are and what your emotional age is will be reflected in your emoting.

 You practised martial arts.
-Have martial arts and meditation come together?
+Have martial arts and meditation intersected for you?

-When I started martial arts as a young child in New Mexico, I had this excellent teacher, Nishida Makio; he is still a wonderful master martial artist in Texas, where he continues to have a school.
+When I started martial arts as a young child in New Mexico, I had this excellent teacher, Nishida Makio; he is still an outstanding master martial artist in Texas, where he continues to have a school.
 He started every class with meditation and was so disciplined that he demanded extreme discipline from all of us.
-I learned you must put into the body’s physicality, which transferred perfectly into the dance studio.
+I learned that you must put into the body’s physicality, which transferred perfectly into the dance studio.

-Speaking of discipline, you have said you are highly empathetic towards your dancers but also very firm in disciplining them to prepare them for the real world.
+In discussing discipline, you’ve mentioned that while you are empathetic towards your dancers, you also maintain a firm stance in guiding them to prepare for the realities of the professional world.

-Their front lobe is not completely developed until about 25 or 26.
-So, there are many questions and confusion in the world for dancers.
+The frontal lobes of the brain typically do not fully develop until around the age of 25 or 26.
+As a result, young dancers often face numerous questions and confusion in their journeys.
 But I am also candid with young dancers; every dance teacher and mentor should be telling a dancer what they need to work on and where their future in the field lies.
 Honesty is an essential part of every art form.
-And sometimes systems are set up to not necessarily be honest, not to sit down and have those sit-down talks with people, which gets dancers off track for a long time.
+And sometimes systems are set up not to be honest, not to sit down and have those sit-down talks with people, which can get dancers off track for a long time.

-Why do you say artists are like brushstrokes on a canvas?
+Why do you liken artists to brushstrokes on a canvas?

 Growing up, seeing my parents create visual artwork, I saw the stage as a canvas—on the proscenium stage, there was canvas after canvas.
-So, I am looking at the overall appeal of the stage and when the dancers move, which is like brushstrokes; for me, they are calligraphy.
+So, I am looking at the stage’s overall appeal and at how the dancers move, which is like brushstrokes; for me, they are calligraphy.

 [Laughs] Oh no. They [Dana’s dancers] are so conscious about discipline and the company’s aesthetic that I never have to advise them to be careful.
-It is an exciting time for dance—these conversations about body image are changing, and dance aesthetics are also evolving.
-I was at the costume storage unit recently and was looking at costumes from 10 years ago, which were so tiny.
+It is an exciting time for dance—these conversations about body image are changing, and dance aesthetics are evolving as well.
+I was at the costume storage unit recently, looking at costumes from 10 years ago that were so tiny.
 None of my dancers can fit into these costumes.

 I have seen your dancers; they are fit.

 We embrace change and want the dancers to be healthy.
-Any dancer who is not healthy is problematic—not just for them but also for the repertoire; it is not functional in the long term.
+Any dancer who is not healthy is problematic—not just for them but also for the repertoire; it’s not sustainable in the long run.

-How did you transition from a dancer to a choreographer?
+How did you transition from being a dancer to a choreographer?

-I love the creative process more than being a dancer.
+I find the creative process far more fulfilling than performing as a dancer.
 Stepping off stage was a huge growth period for my work, and it was such a relief to know that dance wasn’t over—it was the evolution of it for the next part of my life.

 The transition [from dancer to choreographer] was seamless.
 I stepped off the stage, put a hundred percent of my time into choreography, and coached the dancers without feeling split between getting myself ready for the stage and getting the dancers ready.